eosnetworkfoundation/grant-framework/docs/milestone-deliverables-guidelines.md

 ## Milestone Deliverables

 Please provide a list of milestone deliverables.
-This list should closely reflect the list of deliverables agreed on in the Pull Request for the public **Grants Program** application or in Annex 1 of the grant contract for the private applications.
+This list should closely reflect the list of deliverables agreed on in the Pull Request for the public **Grants Program** application.

 Each item in the list should include a link to the deliverable itself, e.g.: